biokg-llm25/biokg-llm/README.md

 - *LLM-Based Information Extraction:*  Utilizes LLaMA 3 70B Instruct for prompt-based extraction of subject–predicate–object triples directly from full-text PDFs, avoiding the need for chunking and preserving context.

-- *Ready-to-Use Dataset:*  The resulting knowledge graph can be downloaded [here](https://github.com/biokg-llm25/biokg-llm/blob/main/data/biomedical_kg.csv) in a ready-to-use CSV format.
+- *Ready-to-Use Dataset:*  The resulting knowledge graph can be downloaded from [Harvard Dataverse](https://doi.org/10.7910/DVN/LT9OL0) in a ready-to-use CSV format.

 - *Broader Clinical Coverage:*  Captures practical features often missing in other biomedical KGs and databases, including storage information, physical appearance (shape, color), and inactive ingredients.